Rajat584c/Games-over-the-years/README.md

 * Dashboarding → Streamlit app with interactive visuals.

-Documentation & Reporting → Structured findings into insights and recommendations.
+* Documentation & Reporting → Structured findings into insights and recommendations.

+Managerial Takeaway

+This project shows how data-driven storytelling can uncover market opportunities in gaming.
+With clean data, visual dashboards, and actionable insights, decision-makers can better understand player preferences, optimize genre strategies, and design games that stand out.